-Malika Chaturdashi is the biggest annual festival which takes place in this temple.
-Two priests operate the rituals in the temple; one from the district of Kalikot and the other is from the region of Bajura.
-Today in this article, we discuss all the aspects of Badimalika Temple.
+Malika Chaturdashi is the biggest annual festival held in this temple.
+Two priests operate the rituals in the temple: one from the district of Kalikot and the other from the region of Bajura.
+In this article, we discuss all the aspects of the Badimalika Temple.

 How to reach Badimalika Temple?